30 credit hours | Available in: French | German | Spanish

 There is a lot of reflection--written, verbal, creative, or project-based--built into the courses, so that students can explore how their experience abroad relates to their career plans...Many of them developed skills--linguistic, intercultural, interpersonal, professional--directly relevant to future career possibilities....I am proud of the work these students did in the local community, as well as of the glowing reviews from their Spanish supervisors.

-– Kelly Comfort, Director of the Serve-Learn-Sustain Program
+– Kelly Comfort, Director of the Serve-Learn-Sustain in Spain Program